-- 1. By geographical type:
+- 1. In the category Paid Multiple Copies by geographical type:

 - a) United Kingdom and Republic of Ireland

 - b) Other Countries

-- 2. As an option by the following categories according to the audience type:
+- 2. As an option, by the following categories according to the audience type:

 - a) Airside & International Rail

 - b) Hotels

 - c) Trains

 - d) Sports Events

 - e) Leisure Centres

 - f) Food/Beverage Outlets

 - g) Other/Not Analysed